databricks/diviner/docs/grouped_prophet.rst

 Load
 ^^^^
-Loading a saved :py:class:`diviner.GroupedProphet` model is done through the use of a class method.
-The :py:meth:`diviner.GroupedProphet.load()` method is called as below:
+Loading a saved :py:class:`GroupedProphet <diviner.GroupedProphet>` model is done through the use of a class method.
+The :py:meth:`load <diviner.GroupedProphet.load>` method is called as below:

 .. code-block:: python